SLieve/technicalgrimoire/_posts/2020-08-24-TechnicalTea1.md

 ---
 title: "Technical Tea 1: The Basics"
 layout: post
-date: 2020-08-25
+date: 2020-08-24
 categories: Personal
 tags: tea review
-published: false
+published: true
 image: images/posts/Tea1-setup.jpg
 ---

 I decided to pursue fancy tea because it was the cheapest hobby that makes me an insufferable snob.

 Seriously.
 For $20 you can pick up some 25 year aged [Fengqing Shu Tuo Pu'erh](https://meileaf.com/tea/black-yunnan-tuo/) that will make you feel like an emperor.

 Despite my nefarious motivations, tea has brought me a surprising amount of joy and satisfaction ([and even a roleplaying game!](/patreon)).
 Brewing tea forces me to slow down and indulge my senses; the look of the leaves, the smell of the brew, and the taste of the tea itself.